omise/omise-android/README.md

 - `data.getParcelableExtra(OmiseActivity.EXTRA_CARD_OBJECT)` - The `Card` object
   that is part of the `Token` object returned from the Opn Payments API.

-The `getParcelableExtra(key)` function is deprecated and no more recommended to be used.
-We advise you to create your custom function to retrieve the necessary info as different android versions may require you to account for backwards compatibility.
+The `getParcelableExtra(key)` function is deprecated and no longer recommended to be used.
+We advise you to create your custom function to retrieve the necessary information, as different Android versions may require you to account for backward compatibility.

 ### Custom card form

-If you need to build your own card form, components inside `CreditCardActivity` can be used on their own.
+If you need to build your card form, components inside `CreditCardActivity` can be used on their own.
 For example, the `CreditCardEditText` can be used in XML as demonstrated:

 ```xml